janbjelicic/Everli/README.md

+Objective-C categories for task 1 are in the Palindrome folder.

 App finished with room for improvement since the dedicated time for the tasks is 2-4 hours.

 What would I have done I had more time: